Rachel-Tookey/RecordShop_Security_Project/README.md

 4. **Configure the database**:
     - Go to your IntelliJ configuration
-    - Navigate to [GroupProjectApplication], and edit the configuration to add in a new environment variable "MY_SQL_PASSWORD" and set it to your password for your database.
-For example "MY_SQL_PASSWORD="your password""
+    - Navigate to [GroupProjectApplication], and edit the configuration to add in a new environment variable `MY_SQL_PASSWORD` and set it to your password for your database.
+For example `MY_SQL_PASSWORD="your password"`
     - Navigate to [GroupProjectApplicationTests](src/test/java/com/example/group/project/GroupProjectApplicationTests.java) and add in a new environment variable "MY_SQL_PASSWORD" and set it to your password for your database.
-For example "MY_SQL_PASSWORD="your password""
+For example `MY_SQL_PASSWORD="your password"`
     - Then run [GroupProjectApplication](src/main/java/com/example/group/project/GroupProjectApplication.java)
     - The Flyway integration should automatically create the database and migrate the relevant files to create and populate the tables.